-The proof of Lemma 2 draws on ideas in Harsanyi (1973a, 1973b) and Doraszelski and Escobar (2010).
-We note that the results in Doraszelski and Escobar (2010) do not directly apply because separable dynamic games with noisy transitions restrict per-period payoffs and state-to-state transitions and are therefore a subset of measure zero of the dynamic stochastic games considered in Doraszelski and Escobar (2010).
+The proof of Lemma 2 draws on and expands ideas in Harsanyi (1973a, 1973b).
+Existing genericity results for dynamic stochastic games (Haller and Lagunoff 2000, Doraszelski and Escobar 2010) do not apply to our setting because the limit conditions (3.2) and (3.3) are in continuous time and separable dynamic games with noisy transitions restrict per-period payoffs and state-to-state transitions and are therefore a subset of measure zero of the dynamic stochastic games considered in the literature.